 Retirement plans have become a standard part of the benefit packages companies offer to recruits, current employees and even those headed toward retirement.
-The ability to plan and save for retirement is an important need retirement plans, such as 401(k) plans, fill for the average American worker.
+The ability to plan and save for retirement is an important need for retirement plans, such as 401(k) plans, fill for the average American worker.
 While essential to retirement savings, these plans often require a significant amount of administration to remain in compliance with the IRS, Department of Labor (DOL) and other regulatory agencies.
-There is no shortage of rules and regulations that need to be followed when it comes to participant eligibility, elective deferrals, deferral timing, employer contributions and various tests to pass including the ADP/ACP tests.
+There is no shortage of rules and regulations that need to be followed when it comes to participant eligibility, elective deferrals, deferral timing, employer contributions, and various tests to pass including the ADP/ACP tests.

 While errors in plan administration are never expected, the reality is they happen.
 When uncovered, it’s important to take the proper corrective action to remedy the issue for the plan and its participants.
 The IRS offers various plan correction programs, including the Self Correction Program (SCP).
 To help clients, prospects and others understand how to use the program, Hanson & Co. has provided a summary of key details below.

 This is one of three correction programs available to plan administrators to correct significant plan operational failures within two years of when the failure initially occurred.
 Unlike the other correction programs, there is no need to contact the IRS and no fees associated to participate.